 It looks a little big for the fiddle leaf fig tree at the moment but that's great because I know it will grow with the tree.

-I place a woodblock at the bottom to raise up the foliage a bit.
-However, since these trees grow fast, and I think this planter will look great on the floor when the tree is 8 feet tall.
+I placed a woodblock at the bottom to raise up the foliage a bit.
+However, since these trees grow fast, I think this planter will look great on the floor when the tree is 8 feet tall.

 - Box or bin

 - Hot Glue